shuffle-project/melvin-asr/docs/ADR/real-time-streaming-transcription-architecture.md

 - SileroVAD? https://github.com/snakers4/silero-vad?tab=readme-ov-file

 **Whisper VAD**
 Whisper VAD does run VAD automatically before running the transcription on the audio chunk.
-This does not help with context recognition.
+This does not help with context recognition but it does increase the transcription time.
+MacBook M2 on 1 second chunks at a tiny model: From 0,7-0,8sec transcription time to 0.5-0.6 transcription time.
-We should try it out for better result quality.

 ### Chunk size & Chunk cache size
 - **Chunk size**: We need to collect 2sec of audio bytes to archive useful transcriptions by transcribing with Whsiper.
 That is why we need to collect partials bigger than 2 seconds.